Schenectady County, New York

 - 1990s: Schenectady County experiences economic revitalization, focusing on technology and research industries.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Schenectady County, New York.
+This timeline provides a concise overview of the key events in the history of Schenectady County, New York.